 If you are about to get involved in a divorce, and especially if you’re paying a lawyer to handle it for you, you may find it helpful to find out the basic steps involved:

-Preparation for divorce – I recommend spending more time with children and working on your self-actualization.
-More about that here.
+Preparation for divorce – I recommend spending more time with your children and working on your self-actualization.

-Lawsuit is started (male version) – a man usually starts a lawsuit with their attorney preparing the initial documents and filing them in court, and then having the woman sign for it they agree.
+Husband Starts the Process – a husband usually starts a Florida divorce with their attorney preparing the initial documents and filing them in court, and then having the wife sign for it they agree.

-Lawsuit is started (female version) – a woman starts a lawsuit by serving the man with a pendente lite motion asking for temporary alimony and exclusive possession of the marital residence
+…or the Wife Starts the Process – a wife often starts a Florida divorce by serving the husband with a pendente lite motion asking for temporary alimony and exclusive possession of the marital residence

 Preliminary requests – If not already demanded in the beginning of the lawsuit, this is the time one of the spouses usually requests immediate relief for things like child support and alimony to begin while the divorce is pending.